Hacker News

 This is a completely nonsensical argument that doesn't fit the real world data.
 ICE cars have steadily improved in reliability over time.
 A car that made it to 100k miles was notable in the 80s.
 A car model from 2010 that didn't routinely make it to 100k miles would probably be considered defective.

-6 hours ago by bloaf
+4 years ago by bloaf

 "Advertising solves satiation"